Reece Topley: International career

 He made his Twenty20 International debut against Australia on 31 August 2015 and his One Day International debut, also against Australia, on 13 September 2015, taking figures of 0-33.

-He kept his place in the ODI side for the series against Pakistan and played in all four matches.
+He kept his place in the ODI team for the series against Pakistan and played in all four matches.
 He picked up his first international wickets in the first match and finished with figures of 3-26, although it wasn't enough to prevent an England defeat.
 He had picked up one wicket in each of the next three matches, with England winning all three games.
-He played in the first T20 international between the two sides, and finished with figures of 3-24.
+He played in the first T20 international between the two teams, and finished with figures of 3-24.

-He continued his role in the ODI side for the tour of South Africa, and again played every game in the series.
+He continued his role in the ODI team for the tour of South Africa, and again played every game in the series.
 He took figures of 1–43 in the first game, as England won by 39 runs on the DL Method.
 In the next game he took figures of 4–50 to help England to back to back wins.
 England lost the next three games of the series, although Topley performed well, taking figures of 2–39 in the fourth match of the series and 3–41 in the final match, which South Africa won by 5 wickets.
 He played in both T20 internationals, although he didn't take a wicket in either game.

-He kept his place in the England side for the T20 World Cup, but was expensive in the first game against the West Indies, taking figures of 1–22 in 2.1 overs.
+He kept his place in the England team for the T20 World Cup, but was expensive in the first game against the West Indies, taking figures of 1–22 in 2.1 overs.
 He was expensive in the next match against South Africa, bowling two overs for 33 runs.
-He was replaced in the side by Liam Plunkett and did not play in the tournament again.
+He was replaced in the team by Liam Plunkett and did not play in the tournament again.
 Topley was part of that successful T20 squad that was defeated in the World Cup Final in India, but upon returning home was found to have a stress fracture in his back.

 On 26 March 2021, Topley returned to the England starting XI in the second ODI against India at Pune.
 He took 2-50 from 8 overs.
 In October 2021, Topley was added to England's squad for the 2021 ICC Men's T20 World Cup as a travelling reserve.

 On 14 July 2022, in the second match against India, Topley took his first five-wicket haul and the best bowling figures for England in an ODI match with 6 for 24.

 In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.